University of the West of England: The Bristol Distinguished Address Series

-Based at the University of the West of England Campus in Frenchay the series of lectures provide a unique opportunity to hear about the challenges, issues and decisions being made at the highest level of strategic leadership.
-These free public lectures bring top level business leaders to Bristol.
+Based at the University of the West of England Campus in Frenchay the series of lectures bring business leaders to Bristol.
 The conference covers a wide range of topics including business, technology & innovation, science and local & global issues.

 Student life

 Students' Union

-The Students' Union at UWE, formerly UWE Students' Union (‘UWESU’), is based at Frenchay campus and was established in 1971.
+The Students' Union at UWE, formerly UWE Students' Union ('UWESU'), is based at Frenchay campus and was established in 1971.
 It is run by a team of five sabbatical officers, who are elected annually from the student population.
 The new Students' Union building was completed in Summer 2015 and operates a bar, a coffee shop and two convenience stores at Frenchay Campus.
 A Students' Union bar and shop is also available at Glenside Campus and Bower Ashton Studios.
 The student radio station, Hub Radio operates out of a studio on campus.

 Student accommodation

 In September 2006, Frenchay Student Village opened providing on-campus accommodation for 1,932 students, adding to the 252 units already provided in Carroll Court.
 Campus accommodation is also provided at Glenside.
 In partnership with UNITE Student Housing a further 1,500 places are provided in Bristol City Centre and UWE Bristol Accommodation services also places students in vetted private rentals.
 All accommodation at UWE is self-catering.

 In September 2014, Wallscourt Park opened on Frenchay Campus.

-Following the 2020–21 academic year, Carroll Court was knocked down and construction began on new accommodation in its place in order to accommodate extra students.
+Following the 2020–21 academic year, Carroll Court was knocked down.
+Purdown View, completed for full occupation beginning in the 2024-25 academic year, was built in its place; in order to accommodate extra students.
+It is the largest Passivhaus development in the UK to date, and has won a number of awards.

-The main halls of residence are: